Welcome to the South East Clinical Senates

-Membership of the Senate Councils are multi-professional and includes nominated members, patient and public engagement members, recruited members and ex officio members from NHS England and Improvement and arms-length bodies.
+Membership of the Senate Councils are multi-professional and includes nominated members, patient and public partners, recruited members and ex officio members from NHS England and arms-length bodies.
 Members are recruited based on their credibility and experience in their particular professions, they are not appointed to represent their organisations.

 Appointment of members is carried out through a fair and transparent process with professional input as appropriate; members are appointed for two to three years to ensure continuity.